d-hoke/runcython/README.md

 <a name="python3"></a>
 <h4>Configuration for python3</h4>
 Python3 users should use `pip install runcython3` instead.
 This will install runcython3(++) and makecython3(++) scripts.
-You will need to make sure the folder containing python3.pc to your PKG_CONFIG_PATH as above.
+You will need to make sure the folder containing python3.pc is on your PKG_CONFIG_PATH.